toebeann/Quitter/README.md

 Some details about how each mode operates:

+### Remind Me
+Quitter renders a persistent Reminder info bar near the top of the screen letting the user know that they should quit the game.

+The rendered Remind Me info bar will include:
+- a messge reminding the user that they should quit the game ASAP,
+- a button to quit immediately,
+- a button to display more info about _why_ it is a good idea to quit the game, and
+- a button to dismiss the bar

+The Remind Me info bar will display persistently until either dismissed manually or the game is quit.

 ### Auto Quit
 When the event is fired for the configured scene name: